Amakran2003/videogamecplus/Documents/Functional/functional.md

-# Game Name: Sneaky Snake
+# Game Name: Pizza Snake

 ## Overview:
 The game is a [genre of the game] where players [describe the main objective or gameplay mechanics].
 It is set in [describe the game world or setting].
 The game will feature [list key features or unique selling points].